yasiryagi/helpdesk/roles/storage-lead/README.md

 #### Notes
 - Please do not do this (yet), as these fees will rack up and discourage content creation.
-- Unlike the `deletionPrice` (which are reimbursed when you delete an asset) the fees are burned.
+- Unlike the `deletionPrize` (which are reimbursed when you delete an asset) the fees are burned.

 ### update-dynamic-bag-policy
 ```